BryanKCodes/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current implementation):**
   Uses a greedy algorithm that prioritizes rank within each role and checks for champion conflicts.
     - *Pros:* Simple, predictable, and efficient in typical cases.
 Time complexity is **O(n) average case** (when champion conflicts are minimal), **O(n^5) worst case** (with extensive champion conflicts across all roles and teams).
 The average case is highly favorable for practical use.
-    - *Pros:* Creates consistent rank-ordered teams where Team 1 gets the highest-ranked players, Team 2 gets the next-highest-ranked players, etc. This is useful for organizing scrimmages by skill level.
+    - *Pros:* Creates consistent rank-ordered teams where Team 1 gets the highest-ranked player from each role, Team 2 gets the next-highest-ranked player from each role, etc. This is useful for organizing scrimmages by skill level.
     - *Cons:* May not find an optimal solution if champion conflicts are complex.
 The algorithm stops when it cannot form a complete team, even if rearranging persons might allow more teams.

 - **Alternative 2:**